awolverp/cachebox/README.md

 - 🆕 [*CHANGELOG*](CHANGELOG.md)
 - ⏱️ [*BENCHMARK*](https://github.com/awolverp/cachebox-benchmark)

-## What is caching?
-In computing, caching improves performance by keeping recent or often-used data items in memory locations which are faster, or computationally cheaper to access than normal memory stores.
-When the cache is full, the algorithm must choose which items to discard to make room for new data. (*Wikipedia*)

 ## When i need caching?
-1. Sometimes you have **functions that take a long time to execute**, and you need to call them each time.
+1. **Sometimes you have functions that take a long time to execute, and you need to call them each time.**

 ```python
 @cached(LRUCache(260))